Chaitalykundu/Web-Development/01-HTML/1-Basics/01-Introduction/theory.md

+# Introduction

 - HTML stands for **Hyper Text Markup Language**.

-* HTML provides a way of displaying web pages with text and images or multimedia content.
+- HTML provides a way of displaying web pages with text and images or multimedia content.
 It describes the structure of web pages.

-* Hypertext means that the document containing links that connect web pages to one another, either within a single website or between websites.
+- Hypertext means that the document containing links that connect web pages to one another, either within a single website or between websites.

-* HTML is not a programming language but a markup language.
+- HTML is not a programming language but a markup language.

-* A Markup Language is a way that computers speak to each other to control how text is processed and presented.
+- A Markup Language is a way that computers speak to each other to control how text is processed and presented.
 To do this HTML uses two things: tags and attributes.

-* The latest version is known as HTML5.
+- The latest version is known as HTML5.
-* HTML is used to define the layout of a webpage
+- HTML is used to define the layout of a webpage
-* index.html is the entry point of all webpage
+- index.html is the entry point of all webpage

 &nbsp;